Awbridge F.C.: History

 This saw Awbridge re-emerge as a force.
 They regained their Division 2 status, enjoyed numerous cup runs and were rather unfortunate not to win any major silverware.
 In 1986 they were placed in a new-look Division 1 following the formation of the Wessex League and did well to consolidate at this highly competitive level until relegation in 1993.
 Two years later, the club were back in Division 3, but they again recovered and began challenging for promotion.

 The new millennium saw the non-league pyramid restructured with stricter ground grading requirements.
-In 2002, Awbridge submitted an application to the Village Hall Committee for redeveloping their dilapidated pavilion.
-Disappointingly, this was rejected by their landlords, and this, along with the high rental costs, forced the club to make the difficult decision not to renew the lease and accept an invitation received from their friendly Southampton League neighbours Michelmersh & Timsbury to temporarily join forces until a solution could be found.
+In 2002, Awbridge submitted an unsuccessful application to the Village Hall Committee for redeveloping their dilapidated pavilion.
+This, along with the high rental costs, forced them to make the difficult decision not to renew the lease and accept an invitation received from their friendly Southampton League neighbours Michelmersh & Timsbury to temporarily join forces until a solution could be found.

 This rather unusual arrangement saw the club renamed M&T Awbridge.
-Playing at the better equipped Timsbury Rec, they were able to maintain their long held county league status.
+Playing at the better equipped Timsbury Rec, they were able to maintain their long held county league status,.
+Two years later the competition was absorbed by the Wessex League, but unable to meet the criteria, they instead became founder members of the Hampshire League 2004.

 However, although they performed steadily on the pitch, they were beset with problems off it - most notably in 2005 when a long running dispute between the parent Sports Club and the Parish Council made them homeless.
 This briefly raised hopes of negotiating a return to Awbridge, but this was not possible as the (now refurbished) pavilion was being leased to a religious group.
 After a year playing in exile, the dispute was eventually resolved, but part of the condition was that the club be renamed Michelmersh & Timsbury.
 With little hope of ever returning to the village, it was agreed to accept the offer and Awbridge F.C. was no more after 102 years.